LNshuti/bloomberg/README.md

 **Key Features:**

-1. Comprehensive Financial Data Collection: The application will be able to intake data from a wide variety of sources, providing a holistic view of the market.
+1. Reliable Financial Data: ingest data from a wide variety of sources, providing a holistic view of the market.

-2. Robust Data Cleaning and Preprocessing: Ensures that the data used for analysis is accurate and reliable.
+2. Data Cleaning and Preprocessing: Ensures that the data used for analysis is accurate and reliable.

-3. Machine Learning and Natural Language Processing: Provides the ability to identify trends and make predictions based on historical data, as well as analyze sentiments in financial news.
+3. Natural Language Processing: Identify trends and make predictions based on historical data, and analyze sentiments in financial news(Twitter).

-4. Scalable Data Storage: The use of big data technologies ensures the application can handle large volumes of data.

-5. Interactive Data Visualization: Helps users understand the data and make informed decisions.
+4. Interactive Data Visualization

-6. REST API: Allows users to interact with the application and access the data.
+5. REST API: Allows users to interact with the application and access the data.